- You may NOT begin work until you receive a new I-20 with employment authorization for your specific employer and dates of employment.

-Starting work before you are authorized is considered UNAUTHORIZED EMPLOYMENT and will result in the termination of your I-20/visa.
+- Starting work before you are authorized is considered UNAUTHORIZED EMPLOYMENT and will result in the termination of your I-20/F-1 status in the U.S.

-Please remember that CPT is granted on a case-by-case basis each semester.
-There is no guarantee that CPT will be approved.
+- Please remember that CPT is granted on a case-by-case basis each semester.
+There is never a guarantee that CPT will be approved.

 DEFINITION: “(i) Curricular practical training.
 An F-1 student may be authorized by the DSO to participate in a curricular practical training program that is an integral part of an established curriculum.
 Curricular practical training is defined to be alternative work/study, internship, cooperative education, or any other type of required internship or practicum that is offered by sponsoring employers through cooperative agreements with the school.
 Students who have received one year or more of full time curricular practical training are ineligible for post-completion academic training.
 Exceptions to the one academic year requirement are provided for students enrolled in graduate studies that require immediate participation in curricular practical training.
 A request for authorization for curricular practical training must be made to the DSO.
 A student may begin curricular practical training only after receiving his or her Form I-20 with the DSO endorsement.” (https://www.ice.gov/sevis/schools/reg#f)